-We shall now begin discussing our LDA+DMFT results.
+We shall begin discussing our DFT {\it {plus}} DMFT results.
 In Fig.3 we present the orbital resolved spectral functions of the intercalated Bi$_2$Se$_3$ as a function of the on-site Coulomb repulsion, $U$.
 Intercalation increases the density of conduction electrons at the Fermi level.
-As observed from the DMFT DOS, with increasing $U$ there is large spectral weight transfer in both cases, that is, intercalation by Ag (Fig. 1c) and Au (Fig. 1d).
-Spectral weight transfer as a function of Coulomb interaction and low energy quasiparticle resonance are intrinsic to strongly correlated systems.
+As observed from the DMFT density of states, with increasing $U$, there is large spectral weight transfer in both cases of intercalation with Ag (Fig. 1c) and Au (Fig. 1d).
+The spectral weight transfer as a function of the Coulomb interaction and the low energy quasiparticle resonance are intrinsic to strongly correlated systems.
 The emergence of the Hubbard bands with increasing $U$ is also noteworthy in the intercalated Bi$_2$Se$_3$.
-For the Au intercalated system, the electron electron interaction only transfers the spectral weight and the material remains a correlated metal for different values of $U$, whereas for the Ag intercalation, increasing $U$ introduces selective gaps in the orbital density of states for $U=3.0$ eV.
+For the Au intercalated system, the electron-electron interaction only transfers the spectral weight and the material remains a correlated metal for all values of $U$, whereas for the Ag intercalation, increasing $U$ introduces selective gaps in the orbital density of states which is most prominently seen for $U=3.0$ eV.
 In this case, the large $U$ limit distorts the low energy coherence and a selective Mott-Hubbard gap opens up, thereby promoting the formation of experimentally reported charge density wave (CDW) state with a different periodicity.
-Thus existence of an orbital selective Mott scenario in the Ag intercalated Bi$_2$Se$_3$ in the normal state, is related to the strong normal-state scattering which might induce CDW order with increasing temperature.
+Thus existence of an orbital selective Mott scenario in the Ag intercalated Bi$_2$Se$_3$ in the normal state is related to the strong scattering which might induce CDW order with increasing temperature.

-Several interesting features emerge from our results, such as, the correlated electronic structure is orbital dependent and the orbital dependent spectral weight redistribution is observed from the correlations depending on the strengths of $U$ and $U'$.
-The incoherent Hubbard bands are prominent at higher energy as observed in the strongly correlated system.
-While earlier theoretical results\cite{craco} for the parent compound, Bi$_2$Se$_3$ have reported a Kondo-Mott electronic transition in the bulk system induced by the dynamical correlation and active in all the orbitals here we get an orbital selective Mott transition in the Ag intercalated compound.
+Several interesting features emerge from our results, such as, the correlated electronic structure and the orbital dependent spectral weight redistribution depending on the strengths $U$ and $U'$.
+The incoherent Hubbard bands are prominent at higher energies as observed in the strongly correlated system.
+While earlier theoretical results\cite{craco} for the parent compound, Bi$_2$Se$_3$ have reported a Kondo-Mott electronic transition in the bulk system induced by dynamical correlations and active in all the orbitals, here we get an orbital selective Mott transition in the Ag intercalated compound.